-What is the difference between XenServer and the open-source Xen ProjectTM Hypervisor?
+What is the difference between XenServer and the open source Xen ProjectTM Hypervisor?

 The Xen ProjectTM hypervisor is used by XenServer.
-Xen technology is widely acknowledged as the fastest and most secure virtualization platform in the industry.
+Xen technology is widely acknowledged as the #1 open source virtualization platform in the industry.

-In addition to the open-source Xen ProjectTM hypervisor, Citrix XenServer includes:
+In addition to the open source Xen ProjectTM hypervisor, Citrix XenServer includes:

-- Control domain (Dom0) - XenCenter A Windows client for VM management - VM Templates for installing popular operating systems as VMs - Storage Manager built-in support for a wide-range of storage types, both file and block based - Tapdisk3 an advanced, high-performance storage datapath - Support for Software Defined Networking (SDN) through the Open Virtual Switch - vGPU - Resource pools for simplified management of hosts, storage, and networking - Enterprise-level support
+- Control domain (Dom0) - XenCenter A Windows client for VM management - VM Templates for installing popular operating systems as VMs - Storage Manager built-in support for a wide-range of storage types, both file and block based - Tapdisk3 an advanced, high-performance storage datapath - Support for Software Defined Networking (SDN) through the Open Virtual Switch - Graphics Virtualization where one physical GPU can be concurrently used by multiple VMs - Resource pools for simplified management of hosts, storage, and networking - Enterprise-level support